 The ability to detect a trisomy has opened up a new, and troubling, world of prenatal testing.
 Amniocentesis can reveal a firm diagnosis in the second trimester (and carries a slight risk of miscarriage), but there are new screening regimes that locate placental DNA in the mother’s blood and assess for trisomy.
 These screenings, though not 100% accurate, can be done much earlier.

 All of this makes disability-selective abortion possible for Down syndrome in the way it currently isn’t for other conditions.
 But technology is racing forward, and we need to figure out how to talk about these issues.
 The Ohio legislation’s blanket ban isn’t going to help at all, but even if it’s enforced somehow, it could just lead women to lie about the reasons they aborted, or make Down syndrome code for poverty, when only poor people are forced to give birth after a diagnosis.

-The use of Down syndrome as “a new front in the abortion wars,” as The New York Times put it
+The use of Down syndrome as “a new front in the abortion wars,” as The New York Times put it, threatens that trust.

 Here’s the most frustrating thing for me: There is so much to complain about regarding our prenatal testing regime, the way we talk about Down syndrome, stigma against all kinds of people with disabilities, the lack of educational and employment opportunities for people with disabilities, and more.
 There’s lots of work to do.
 The best way to get people to choose to carry a fetus with Down syndrome to term is to make the words “Down syndrome” less scary.
 That’s hard.
 It’s not politically useful.
 So instead, we’ve got bills like HB 131 in Ohio.